adejumoridwan/adventureWorks/README.md

-# adventureWorks

-# About Dataset
+## Overview

-This is a sample for an online transaction processing (OLTP) for a fictitious, multinational manufacturing company called Adventure Works Cycles.
+This package contains information about an online transaction processing (OLTP) for a fictitious, multinational manufacturing company called Adventure Works Cycles
+336,776 flights in total.
+To help understand what causes delays, it also includes a number of other useful datasets.

+This package provides the following data tables.

+* `?sales`: all sales made by the store.
+* `?customers`: information of customers patronizing the store
+* `?products`: information of items sold in the store
+* `?calendar`: calendar information
+* `?terriotry`: information about various territories were sale was made from
+* `?budget`: budget information of the store

-## Insalling the data
+## Installing the package

 ```
 #install remotes package